ublue-os/bazzite/docs/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

 - Choice of KDE Plasma or GNOME in Desktop Mode
 - Extra functionality with [Decky](https://github.com/SteamDeckHomebrew/decky-loader) [plugins](https://plugins.deckbrew.xyz/)
 - XHCI has to be set as the USB Mode for the Steam Deck for our ISO to boot!
 If it is set to DRD, please change it in your BIOS settings.
 More information can be found [here](https://github.com/ublue-os/bazzite/issues/808#issuecomment-1963141866).
-- **Steam Deck OLED only**: It must be installed with Basic Graphics Mode.

 <hr>